Press Release Guidelines

 All releases submitted by 6:00 pm EST are published around 12:00 am EST. Unless a date is specified, releases will be posted with the current days submissions.
 If you need same day service, please check our SERVICES & FEES section.

 WE DO NOT ACCEPT FREE RELEASES.
 IF YOUR RELEASE DOES NOT COMPLY WITH OUR GUIDELINES AND IS NOT A PAID RELEASE, IT WILL SIMPLY BE REJECTED.

-- You MUST create a Profile before submitting a Press Release.
-If you do not have contact information attached to your release, it will be rejected.
+- You MUST create a Profile before submitting a Press Release, Article, or News Story.
+If you do not have contact information attached to your content, it will be rejected.

-- All press releases must be written in English.
+- All content must be written in English.
 Any other language will not be accepted.

 - We do NOT accept informational and how-to releases, classified ads, job postings, advice columns or adult content.